Evaluation of African American Language Bias in Natural Language Generation: Results

 \subsection{Masked Span Prediction}

 For MSP, we measure both perplexity and the entropy of generating a masked span in either AAL or WME.
 A lower perplexity score indicates it is easier for the model to determine the missing phrase, while a lower entropy score indicates the model places high probability in its top predictions. \autoref{fig:msp_plot} shows the differences in perplexity and entropy between masked span prediction for model-generated WME and for model-generated AAL.

-Negative percent changes in perplexity indicate that it is much easier for models to predict the missing word for WME sentences than for AAL sentences, while negative percent changes in entropy indicate that models place higher probability or are more confident in their top predictions for WME than for AAL sentences.
+Negative percent changes in perplexity indicate that it is easier for models to predict spans in WME than AAL, while for entropy, indicate that models place higher probability in their top predictions for WME than for AAL sentences.